|

 stream is not seekable, and these detection methods are skipped.

-appropriately. groff also supports a GROFF_ENCODING environment
+groff also supports a GROFF_ENCODING environment variable, which

-of recognized coding tags in the next subsection, and are further
+recognized coding tags in the next subsection, and are further

 influenced by iconv library support.